tanvir-n/nextjslearning/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+### If there is any error showing import 'next/babel' module, then
+Update .eslintrc, replace the existing code with:

+{
+  "extends": ["next/babel","next/core-web-vitals"]
+}